-2.2 The Spanish Electricity Market
+3.2 The Spanish Electricity Market

-The Spanish electricity market is a national market that produces between 15,000 and 45,000 MWh hourly, has around 85,000 MW of installed capacity, and serves more than 40 million people.17 The Spanish territory is interconnected with France, Morocco and Portugal.
+The Spanish electricity market is a national market that produces between 15,000 and 45,000 MWh hourly and serves more than 40 million people.
+The Spanish territory is interconnected with France, Morocco and Portugal.
 The electricity market has an annual value of 6 to 8 B \in .

 The Spanish electricity market has been liberalized since 1998 and shares many features with other liberalized electricity markets.
-More specifically, it operates in a sequence of markets: the day-ahead market, several intra-day markets that operate close to real time, and the ancillary services market.
+More specifically, it operates in a sequence of markets: the dayahead market, several intra-day markets that operate close to real time, and the ancillary services market.
 Participation in these markets is not compulsory, as market participants are allowed to enter into physical bilateral contracts.
 Still, the day-ahead market is very liquid and concentrates the vast majority of trades.